ResearchOS/ross_cli/README.md

 ```bash
 ross install package_name
 ```
 This will search through all of the tapped indexes for the package name, and `pip install --editable git+<url>#egg=package_name` the package.
-By default, each package is installed into `project_folder/src/site-packages/package_name`.
+By default, each package is installed into the default `pip install` location.
 Installing a package in editable mode allows you to have just as much control over the packages you install as if you had written it yourself.

 ## Installing MATLAB and R packages
 `pip install` is a native Python command.
 For MATLAB and R, the appropriate installation commands are executed - `git clone`, and `install.packages()` (if on CRAN), respectively.